-This is quite a unique little temple, with bold Tantric/Shamanic motifs and a wonderful collection of folk-culture artifacts on display.
-It's found on Bugak-san's southeastern slope in Seongbuk-gu District, on the main road just in-between the Gansong Art Museum and the Suyeon-Sanbang Teahouse.
+This is quite a unique little temple, with bold Tantric/Shamanic motifs and a wonderful collection

 The Sanshin-gak is on the back of the third floor, reached by a long metal stairway.